LilithElina/CPANG19/pages/HIV_exercises.md

 - odgi subset
 - odgi bin
 - odgi paths
-- GraphAligner

 ### Error correction
-The error correction pipeline has been installed into your computers in the path `~/cpang19/day2/error_correction`.
+The error correction pipeline has been installed on your computers in the path `~/cpang19/day2/error_correction`.
 To run it, change the parameters and file paths in config.yaml, and then run the command `snakemake --cores 8 all`.
 You have to adjust the parmeters for this specific dataset.
 Use `GenomeSize: 10000`, `ShortreadCoverage: 9000` and `Abundance: 50`

 <br/>